platformsh/platformsh-docs/src/dedicated/architecture/options.md

 Platform.sh supports project-level IP restrictions (whitelisting) and HTTP Basic authentication.
 These may be configured through the Development Environment and will be automatically replicated from the `production` and `staging` branches to the production and staging environments, respectively.

-> **note**
+{{< note >}}
-> Changing access control will trigger a new deploy of the current environment.
+Changing access control will trigger a new deploy of the current environment.
 However, the changes will not propagate to child environments until they are manually redeployed.
+{{< /note >}}

 ## Remote logging